umd-mith/automation/ansible/wordpress/README.md

 To get a local instance of the MITH website running you will need to:

-0. get copy of MITH's Ansible vault password from a friend and put it in your home directory as .mithansible
+0. get a copy of MITH's Ansible vault password from a friend and put it in your home directory as .mithansible
 0. install [Homebrew]
 0. `brew cask install virtualbox vagrant`